 I have never had a book, story or poem rejected that was not later published.
 If you know what you are doing, eventually you will run into an editor who knows what he/she is doing.
 It may take years, but never give up.

-It’s an invaluable resource and I urge you to read it, maybe even buy your own copy.
+The First Five Pages is an invaluable resource and I urge you to read it, maybe even buy your own copy.
 It’s not a dry thing you’ll struggle through.
 It’s easy to read and quite humorous throughout (the latter is a quality my theory books must have if they want to end up on my shelf)!

 For all other book reviews, please take a look here.